 1. Alaturka Mediterranean & Turkish Restaurant

-Located in the enclave of Arab Street along Kampong Glam sits this charming restaurant that has been serving authentic Turkey dishes since 2005.
+Located in the enclave of Arab Street along Kampong Glam sits this charming restaurant that has been serving authentic Turkish dishes since 2005.
 Fun fact: Alaturka was also awarded the Michelin Guide Singapore Bib Gourmand in 2016!

-Their menu is rather extensive, including flatbreads and traditional dishes like the Kuzu İncik (S$28) — braised lamb shank served with sauces, potato purée and roasted whole garlic.
+Its menu is rather extensive, including flatbreads and traditional dishes like the Kuzu İncik (S$28) — braised lamb shank served with sauces, potato purée and roasted whole garlic.
 There’s also the Hünkâr Begendi (S$28) — an ottoman-style braised beef served over creamy smoked eggplant purée.

 Address: 15 Bussorah St, Singapore 199436

-Operating hours: Monday to Sunday—11:30AM to 10:30PM
+Operating hours: Monday to Sunday—11:30am to 10:30pm

 2. HJH Maimunah